SewerynKaminski/Advent-of-Code-in-V/modules/year2023/day10/README.md

 23...
 ```

-Find the single giant loop starting at S. How many steps along the loop does it take to get from the starting position to the point farthest from the starting position?
+Find the single giant loop starting at `S`. **How many steps along the loop does it take to get from the starting position to the point farthest from the starting position?**

 Your puzzle answer was `6812`.